-Scottish Landlords welcome political support for stronger enforcement
+Scottish landlords welcome political support for stronger enforcement

-Scotland’s largest landlord membership organisation has welcomed broad political support for stronger enforcement of rules governing landlords and letting agents operating in the private rented sector to allow a better service for tenants.
+Scotland’s largest landlord membership organisation has welcomed broad political support for stronger enforcement of rules governing landlords and letting agents operating in the private rented sector (PRS) to allow a better service for tenants.

-The Scottish Association of Landlords (SAL) has welcomed the support of Scottish Conservative MSP, Graham Simpson in urging letting agents, landlords and tenants to report non-compliance and calling on the Scottish Government and others to act quickly to educate and punish transgressors.
+SAL has welcomed the support of Scottish Conservative MSP, Graham Simpson in urging letting agents, landlords and tenants to report non-compliance and calling on the Scottish Government and others to act quickly to educate and punish transgressors.

 SAL has been pushing for additional regulation to professionalise and improve standards for tenants in the private sector.
 These include legislation requiring that all new tenancy agreements follow a strict wording and structure to make them easier to understand and new rules requiring all letting agents to be listed on a Scottish Government register.

 However, SAL believes these new rules and regulations are only effective if those working within the sector and their customers are educated, and if the rules are effectively enforced.
 SAL is concerned that if the regulations are not enforced it will give free rein to criminal or rogue agents to provide sub-standard accommodation and a poor service to tenants, whilst driving responsible, ethical and professional agents out of the sector.

 National Landlord Day is just one way in which SAL is attempting to improve education and information within the sector, with 550 people and 40 exhibitors gathering to discuss the latest developments and innovations to improve services and standards for tenants.
 SAL also offers significant support to members via a helpline, extensive online assets compliant with the most recent regulations and regular meetings with branches around the country to discuss the latest developments and answer questions.